-Many of us don’t pay much attention to commit messages.
-But when we need to look for a specific change, or we are wondering why was an addition made, problems appear.
+Many of us don't pay much attention to commit messages.
+But when we need to look for a specific change, or we are wondering why an addition was made, problems appear.
 What if I told you, there is a simple and easy way to greatly improve the experience with git history.

 Let's be honest, we all have seen (and been a part of) such git logs: